Percutaneous Balloon Pericardiotomy

 There are several ways to manage this abnormal fluid buildup.
 For example, sometimes

 healthcare providers do a catheter pericardiocentesis.
-In this procedure, the healthcare
+For this, the healthcare provider

-provider uses a needle and catheter to drain the fluid from around the heart.
-Other
+uses a needle and catheter to drain the fluid from around the heart.
+Other times,

 Healthcare providers mainly use PBP to treat repeated pericardial effusion due to